ericjwei/ericjwei.github.io/index.md

 Code of ethics are on the surface are a simple way of outlining ethical guidelines for businesses practices and decisions.
 In truth, they often fall flat by creating a moral guideline that does not resonate with the moral beliefs of those who are meant to follow.
 Most code of ethics pick and chose different portions of moral frameworks, adhering to various principle as they see fit.
 As a result, there is no uniform foundation in which to support its principles.
 This code of ethics seeks to address this issue by defining five principles that are fundamental to morally sound design decisions.
 It then reasons these five principles within the lense of four major ethical frameworks: virtue, duty, freedom and welfare.
 Those reading this code of ethics are free to seek the ethical frameworks that resonate most closely with them, and then reason through the principles within that perspective.
 Adhering to all five virtues as a whole instead of individually is what will provide the most morally sound design decisions.

 ### Covenant
 > I swear to fulfill, to the best of my ability and judgment, this covenant: I will observe these five principles as a whole in their many forms through the lense of virtue, duty, freedom, and welfare; I may add more if I wish, but never remove or contradict these core principles.
+These five principles are excellence, fortitude, integrity, respect, and responsibility.

 ---
 ## The Lense of Virtue:
-### Commitment
+### Excellence
 Designers should resolve to build with the best of their ability a solution with the core user problem always in mind.
-The consistent goal of helping the user is what should drive business.
+The consistent goal of improving solutions for the user is what should drive business.

 ### Fortitude
 Designers should resist the pressure from society, competition and peers to stray from ethical guidelines.
 Stand up for these principles and keep consistent in striving for the virtue of these principles.

 ### Integrity
 Designers should be transparent and honest with all parties involved or affected in the product's management of risks and handling of sensitive assets.
+There is also the integrity in understanding the principles as a virtue and following through with actions.

 ### Respect
 Designers should treat and assist their users and coworkers as fellow humans capable of fulfilling moral virtues.
 Actions should not impede on the virtuous growth of others.

-### Responsible
+### Responsibility
 Designers should be accountable for the impact of their projects on their users and society.
 Actions that are virtuous should weigh in short and long term impacts.

 ---
 ## The Lense of Duty:
-### Commitment
+### Excellence
+Designers have the duty to continuously
 Commitment leads to continuous development, which in turns cultivates trust with the users.
 Designers should stay committed to the fundamental user problem that birthed the product.
 Otherwise, proper development would stop and the product would fail.

 ### Fortitude
-Moral actions should stay consistent regardless of social or economical influences.
-These virtues will hold true in all scenarios, and thus should be observed in all scenarios.
+Designers should stay consistent in their moral actions regardless of social or economical influences because moral duty stays consistent across all scenarios, and thus should be observed in all scenarios.

 ### Integrity
-Descriptions and agreements from the application should be truthful and not misleading to the user or else no users would believe in any product description or agreements.
+Designers should be truthful in descriptions and agreements within the application.
+Otherwise, the meaning of agreements would cease exist.

 ### Respect
 Designers should help users as an end goal and not use the users to achieve some other means.
 All design decisions should reflect this end goal.